 Phi Theta Kappa (PTK) scholarships are available to new community college transfer students with a minimum 3.8 cumulative GPA.
 You must be able to provide a copy of your PTK certificate and your final transcript.
 PTK scholarships are in the amount of $2,500 per academic year and are renewable with satisfactory academic progress.

-The Dean’s Scholars Program recognizes outstanding undergraduate and graduate students with a scholarship of $10,000 per academic year.
-All degree bearing students at NYU SPS are encouraged to apply (domestic and international).
-Dean’s Scholars agree to service commitments and responsibilities, such as serving as an NYU SPS peer mentor, participating in student organizations, and completing community service.
-There is no application for the Spring 2023 semester.
-Applications for 2023/2024 are available on March 1, 2023.
-For more information, please email email@example.com.
+The Dean’s Scholars Program recognizes outstanding undergraduate and graduate students who are currently enrolled and have completed at least one semester at NYU with a non-renewable scholarship of up to $10,000 (or $5,000 per semester).
+All degree bearing students at NYUSPS are encouraged to apply (domestic and international).
+Dean’s Scholars agree to service commitments and responsibilities, such as serving as an NYUSPS peer mentor, participating in student organizations, and completing community service.
+Applications for 2023/2024 are now closed.
+Please check back in Spring 2024 for the next application cycle.
+For more inquiries, please email email@example.com.